hypre-space/hypredrive/docs/usrman-src/introduction.rst

 installed on your system.
 For detailed installation instructions, please refer to the :ref:`Installation` section.

-Once the installation is complete, familiarize yourself with the the input file structure for `hypredrive` by reading through the :ref:`InputFileStructure` section.
+Once the installation is complete, familiarize yourself with the YAML configuration reference in the :ref:`InputFileStructure` section.
 This will provide you with a good understanding of how to configure and run `hypredrive` for your specific needs.